jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 #### What was done

  * Added support to describe environment variables needed by a workflow execution.
- * Integrated used environment variables as inputs in Workflow Run RO-Crate, using FormalParameter.
-There is no standard way to signal which FormalParameters are a traditional workflow parameter and which are environment variables (besides the id).
+ * Integrated used environment variables as inputs in Workflow Run RO-Crate, using `FormalParameter`.
+There is no standard way to signal which `FormalParameter`s are a traditional workflow parameter and which are environment variables (besides the id).
  * _(partially implemented)_ Output files and directories are not using an nih URI any more.
- * _(work in progress)_ Better representation of CWL workflow dependencies, so the usage of an external ontology does not appear as a ~hard~ dependency itself.
+ * _(work in progress)_ Better representation of CWL workflow dependencies, so the usage of an external ontology does not appear as a "hard" dependency itself.